purescript/documentation/Editor-and-tool-support.md

 - Type at the cursor
 - Generate minimal imports
 - Go to definition
-- Open Pursuit documentation
+- Go to documentation (open Pursuit)
 - Build, then highlight/jump to errors
 - Answer: "what can I put in here to make it type check?"
+- What options do I have for importing this symbol?
+Sort by which ones will make the code type check
 - Qualify implicit imports
 - Turn implicit imports into explicit ones
 - Features work or at least are usable using any text editor and psc from the console
+- Find all references (for refactoring / renaming)